 - Your customized pages

 The instructions to clear your cookies, cache, history and footprints will differ depending on the browser you use.
-Please visit our help article Clear cookies, cache, history and footprints to learn how.
+Please visit our help article Clear cookies, cache, history and footprints in your browser to learn how.

 If you've installed multiple web browsers and are getting the error message, some of your browser settings may have changed.
 You can reset your web settings without changing the settings of other browsers on your computer.
 Please visit our help article Reset web settings and select your browser version to learn how to set your web settings to default.